Park Lane

 Static Emergency Water Storage Tank by John Houghton

-Standing on the corner of Park Lane & Sutton Street stood this quite large black water tank; it was about 30 feet in length 15 feet wide and about 4 to 5 feet deep.
-And would have held a few hundred gallons of water.
+Standing on the corner of Park Lane & Sutton Street stood this quite large black water tank; it was about 30 feet in length 15 feet wide and about 4 to 5 feet deep. and would have held a few hundred gallons of water.
 This is only an estimate as young lads we did not know much about measurements it was taller than me, we had to climb up to see inside.
 It was constructed out of steel sheets and riveted together the same as a ship was constructed.
 The water was always very cold and looked dirty some kids were brave enough to have a dip.

 My efforts were just to run my hands through the murky waters.
 I never learnt to swim till I was thirteen thanks to Mr Milner throwing me in the deep end at Victoria Road swimming baths, and that was on my thirteenth birthday.
 Back to the tank the idea behind these tanks was to supply water to the fire services in the event of the main water supply ruptured hit by bombs during the air raids.
 Then the pump tender would put a siphon hose into the tank so they could extinguish any buildings that where on fire.
 Some times they would have to connect the hose's in long lengths so as to get the water to the fire.